jjgecon/Porter_Serra_2019_replication/README.md

 # Replication Exercise of "Gender Differences in the Choice of Major: The Importance of Female Role Models"

+DISCLAIMER: I am not an author and I just tried to replicate their results.

-Here are the STATA codes of the replication exercise of the excelent paper "Gender Differences in the Choice of Major:The Importance of Female Role Models" by Catherine Porter and Danila Serra.
+This is my STATA replication codes of the excelent paper "Gender Differences in the Choice of Major:The Importance of Female Role Models" by Catherine Porter and Danila Serra.

-The codes generate all the tables, in LaTeX, and almost all the figures in the published paper.
+The codes generate all the tables in LaTeX, and almost all the figures in the published paper.
 To run all the codes, just run the 0_master.do and it should reproduce all the desired tables and figures.

 ## Technical Notes